LuisGrigore/python-landmarkers/README.md

-# Landmarkers – Landmark Detection Wrapper
+# Landmarkers – Modular Landmark Detection Library

-**Landmarkers** is a Python library that provides a simple interface for landmark detection models.
+**Landmarkers** is a Python library that provides a modular interface for landmark detection models, with built-in visualization capabilities.
-Currently, it supports **hand landmarks using MediaPipe**, but it could support other landmarks in the future.
+Currently, it supports **hand landmarks using MediaPipe**, but its architecture allows for easy extension to other landmark types and models.

 ## Features

-- Hand detection in **single images** or **video frame-by-frame** (synchronous mode).
-- **Asynchronous streaming** mode with user-provided callbacks (LIVE_STREAM).
+- Modular architecture with base classes for different running modes: **Image**, **Video**, and **Live Stream**.
+- **Inference objects** that encapsulate landmark data, world landmarks, and metadata.
+- **Sequences** for handling temporal data and sequences of inferences.
+- **Visualization system** with composable layers (points, centroids, bounding boxes, sequences) and viewers.
-- Results are wrapped in `HandLandmarkerResult` objects with helper methods.
+- Results wrapped in structured objects with helper methods.
-- If you want to work **directly with the raw data** returned by the model, without using the `HandLandmarkerResult` helpers, you can use the **raw result protocol** (`HandLandmarkerResultProtocol`).
-  This avoids unnecessary overhead if you don’t need drawing or helper methods.
-- Compatibility with pythons **context API**.
+- Compatibility with Python's **context API** for automatic resource management.
+- Extensible design for adding new landmark types and models.

 ## Installation